 Assuming you want to use additional slices, you should initialize them using the same process.
 You may need to reassign drive letters to access some slices that are beyond the ones automatically assigned.
 You can use the ASSIGN command to handle this.

 5.3 Post Disk Preparation

-Once a disk (either floppy or hard disk) has been initialised and formatted you may optionally:

-- Make the disk bootable - Copy system (or other) files to the disk
+Once a disk has been initialised you may need to do one or more of the following; Clear (Format) the drive Make the disk bootable Copy system (or other) files to the disk